 What is a good UPF rating?

-Obviously, the higher the UPF the stronger the protection.
-However, there are levels of protection that you should be aware of as you evaluate textile for patio umbrellas, shades and outdoor clothing [Bilimis 2011].
+Obviously, the higher the UPF the stronger the protection against the sun.
+However, there are levels of protection that you should be aware of as you evaluate textiles for patio umbrellas, shades and outdoor clothing [Bilimis 2011].

 Levels of UPF Protection